Walton5888/pihole.github.io/README.md

 ## 2. Open Terminal
 Open the terminal application on your Mac.
+The icon should have a black screen with the >_ symbols present.

 ## 3. Pull the PiHole Image via Docker
 In the Terminal, use the following command to install the piehole Docker image:

-docker pull pihole/pihole
+sudo docker pull pihole/pihole
 Downloads the latest piehole image to your docker installation.

 ## 4. Run Pi-hole Container